Yashwanth-23/DM_prog2/README.md

 # Data Mining Programming Assignment 2
-Forgot to add the references in the first submission so updated the file.
-Please consider updated one.
+Forgot to add the references in the initial submission, so updated the files.
+Please consider updated ones.
+Thank you!